lokiclarke/pyplus/pyplus/README.md

-# Foobar
+# PyPremium

-Foobar is a Python library for dealing with word pluralization.
+PyPremium is a Python library that pushes the boundaries of accessibility for python by emulating batch commands.

 ## Installation